MikaelJG/textract/README.md

 ![Logo](https://github.com/MikaelJG/noti/blob/master/assets/.png)

-Textract is a CLI tool to scape .tex files.
+Textract is a CLI tool to scrape .tex files.
 It is the fastest example finder for lazy researchers.

 Textract works in harmony with [Noti](https://github.com/noti), my Note parser/editor CLI tool.